TN 64 (03-18)

 b.
 Verifying the cost of an item or service

 Accept the individual's allegation as to the recurring use and cost of an IRWE when:

 at least one available receipt documenting the cost is submitted;

 additional receipts are unavailable for the recurring expense (e.g., hearing aid batteries, incontinence pads, etc.); and

-Follow the instructions in DI 10520.030B. for verification of IRWE in all other circumstances.
+Follow the instructions in DI 10520.030B to verify IRWE in all other circumstances.

-NOTE: However, you may use form SSA-L4201-BK per SI 00820.145B.3. to verify the cost of the IRWE when payment of the expense is deducted by the employer from the individual's earnings.
+NOTE: You may use form SSA-L4201-BK (Letter To Employer Requesting Wage Information) in SI 00820.145. to verify the cost of the IRWE when the expense is excluded by the employer from the individual's earnings.

-Review the IBIE screen or the remarks screen in MISSICS to determine the months the BWE/IRWE were previously verified.
+Review SSI claim system to determine the months we previously verified BWE/IRWE.
 If BWE/IRWE were developed previously, compare the recipient's (and spouse's, if applicable) responses with information on the Supplemental Security Record (SSR).
 Then, proceed as follows:

 D. Procedure — Special Considerations

 Add total earnings from all employers.
 Exclude BWE/IRWE expenses from this total.